ThornTechPublic/SwiftNetworkStarterKit/README.md

 This is a sample project that integrates some popular libraries and useful networking features.
 Admittedly, a lot of this is just implementing instructions on the [AlamoFire](https://github.com/Alamofire/Alamofire) README, but sometimes it helps to see code snippets in action.
 Feel free to use this as a starter template.

+This repo is tied to this [blog post](http://www.thorntech.com/2015/07/4-essential-swift-networking-tools-for-working-with-rest-apis/).

 The aim of this is to solve the following problems as simply as possible:

 * Dry out network boilerplate code with a request router